This post is by guest author Lauren Topor, a local food journalist.

 Make those reservations, folks.
 Mora Italian officially opened its doors earlier this month and pasta lovers are awfully happy about it.

-The restaurant is James Beard Award winner Scott Conant's new concept in Phoenix, and it just so happens to be located in one of the most exciting spots in town -- the burgeoning food-centric district that is 7th St. Neighboring Culinary Dropout and Barrio Urbano, and steps away from The Colony -- home to Stock and Stable, The Herb Box (edit: this location has now closed.
+The restaurant is James Beard Award winner Scott Conant's new concept in Phoenix, and it just so happens to be located in one of the most exciting spots in town -- the burgeoning food-centric district that is 7th St. Neighboring Culinary Dropout and steps away from The Colony -- home to Stock and Stable, The Herb Box (edit: this location has now closed.
 Herb Box is still open in Old Town Scottsdale and DC Ranch), and the Prohibition-style cocktail bar, Honor Amongst Thieves -- the star chef’s modern Italian spot is a welcome addition to the neighborhood.

 Conant, whose career spans over 30 years, is one of the nation’s top restaurateurs, as well as an established television personality, appearing on "Chopped", "Top Chef", and many other programs.
 He is also the author of "New Italian Cooking", "Bold Italian", and "The Scarpetta Cookbook".
 Alongside the developers behind The Colony, David Sellers and Bob Agahi, he partnered with locally lauded Stefano Fabbri of Pomo Pizzeria to bring his style of soulful Italian to Phoenix’s dining landscape.

 “It’s a buzzy little osteria -- a fun hangout with great food,” Conant says of his new opening.
 “It’s the kind of spot you want to hit a few times a week.”